Who will pay for my construction accident per Nevada law?

 Injured at your Clark County construction job?
 Call us for help...

 If you've been injured while doing construction in Clark County, we invite you to contact us for a free consultation.
+If your case is in California, please see our article on lawsuits for construction site injuries in California.

 Our Las Vegas construction accident attorneys have the experience with both worker's compensation and negligence claims to get you the compensation you need when you need it.